 Watch What You Say to Others

 After the accident, watch what you say.
 An insurance company can use comments you make against you.
-Do not admit fault, apologize for the crash, or give any definitive statements about what occurred until you have a chance to speak to a truck accident attorney.
+Do not admit fault, apologize for the crash, or give definitive statements about what occurred until you can speak to a truck accident attorney.

 Avoid posting anything about the accident on your social media accounts or online support groups.
 Even though doing so may seem like a great way to vent your frustrations, posts can leave a trail of evidence that the other side can use against you.